Kenneth-Macharia/Learning/DevOps/docker/docker-notes.md

 $ docker container run --publish --detach nginx

-# Run an Nginx container with a custom name in detached mode:
+- Run an Nginx container with a custom name in detached mode:

 $ docker container run --publish 80:80 --detach --name <custom_name> nginx

-## List running containers: $ docker container ls
+- List running containers: $ docker container ls
-## List all docker containers: $ docker container ls -a
+- List all docker containers: $ docker container ls -a
-## List all local images: $ docker image ls
+- List all local images: $ docker image ls

 (NB) Container names, when one is not specified at runtime, are randomly generated from a concatenation of an adjective and the name of a notable hacker or scientist.

-## Delete a stopped container: $ docker container rm <container ids> (space separated)
+- Delete a stopped container: $ docker container rm <container ids> (space separated)
-## Delete a running container: $ docker container rm --force <id>
+- Delete a running container: $ docker container rm --force <id>

-# Pass environment variables to containers using the --env flag
+- Pass environment variables to containers using the --env flag

-# MONITOR A CONTAINER
+## Monitor a container
 - Commands to inspect and monitor Containers:

     1. $ docker container top: see process list inside a container
     2. $ docker container inspect: view container configs including how it started
     3. $ docker container stats: view container perfomance stats live

-# GETTING INTO A CONTAINER
+## Getting into a container
 - Using Docker CLI, no SSH needed:
     1. $ docker container run -it: starts an interactive shell inside a container